In the Spotlight

 Tips to refill your VA prescriptions

-As COVID-19 spreads, people who regularly take prescription drugs for chronic conditions such as diabetes or high blood pressure may be wondering what will happen with their refills.
-VA wants you to know we're working hard to make sure you get your prescriptions on time, and when you need them.
+During the pandemic, people who regularly take prescription drugs for chronic conditions such as diabetes or high blood pressure may be concerned about getting refills.
+VA is working hard to get you your prescriptions when you need them.

 We ask that you request refills of your VA Prescriptions as soon as possible.
 VA will process your refill request and have it sent to you before you're scheduled to run out.